José Luis del Valle

 José Luis del Valle Iturriaga (25 August 1901 – 4 November 1983) was a Spanish lawyer who held various positions of responsibility in the legal field.
 However, he is best known for being the 11th president of Atlético Madrid between 1935 and 1936.
-He co-directed a match for the Spanish national team as coach.
+He co-directed a match for Spain as coach.

 Professional career

 Born in Bilbao, José Luis del Valle studied and graduated in law at the Complutense University of Madrid in 1920.
 Five years later, in 1925, he joined the Bar Association of Madrid, a professional corporation of public law that brings together the lawyers of Madrid, in which he held several positions of responsibility on the governing board of Manuel Escobedo Duato.

 After holding various positions on the College Board, del Valle was elected Dean and president in December 1964, therefore, of the General Council of Spanish Lawyers, a position he held until 1972.
 He was an academic of Jurisprudence and Legislation in 1969, a member of the General Codification Commission, and a member of Spanish and international legal societies, such as L'Union Internationale des Avocats (International Union of Lawyers) in 1971, of which he was vice president, thus becoming the first Spaniard to preside over it.

 Del Valle was also an author, writing several legal studies, but also Reconstrucción del molino de Guecho, El poemario Entre la Ría y el mar (1935), and El Decano rinde cuentas (1969).

 Del Valle was honored with the distinction of knight of the Order of Charles III, he was also awarded other recognitions in Italy, Sweden, and Morocco.